 Within an individual loan, you can add edit the settings of that bucket to fine-tune it to that account.
 When the settings are configured to your liking, you'll add an escrow adjustment to specify how much you want to set aside for a particular bucket in each payment period.
 After the adjustment has been made, the system will take a portion of every payment and apply it to that escrow bucket.

-Escrow is part of your payment waterfall application.
+Escrow Management is part of your payment waterfall application.
 If a borrower pays less than they're supposed to and an escrow bucket is at the bottom of the waterfall, that bucket will get less than the adjustment says it should—it might not get anything.
 If keeping that escrow bucket paid in full is important to your business model (like taxes or insurance might be), then we recommend prioritizing it in the waterfall application.

 When you do need to use the money you've collected in an escrow bucket, you'll log an escrow transaction.
 You might make escrow transactions regularly, like paying taxes or an insurance deductible, or it might be an irregular event, like paying an insurance premium after an accident.
 Between adjustments and transactions, you'll be able to manage how money accumulates in an escrow bucket and where it goes afterwards.